 This ancient grain is packed with more vitamins, minerals, protein, healthy fats and fiber than popular grains such as whole wheat, oats and many others.

-Though people call quinoa a grain, it’s really a pseudo-grain — a seed that is nutritionally similar and consumed in a similar way to cereal grains (29).
+Though people use quinoa like a cereal, it’s really a pseudocereal — a seed that is nutritionally similar and consumed in a similar way to cereal grains (

 Brown rice is widely recognized as a healthier alternative to white rice.

 That’s because it’s a whole grain, meaning it contains the entire grain including the bran, germ and endosperm.
 Meanwhile, white rice has both the bran and germ removed.

 As the bran and germ are nutrient-rich, brown rice contains more fiber, vitamins, minerals and antioxidants — 3.5 ounces (100 grams) of cooked brown rice pack 1.8 grams of fiber, while 3.5 ounces of white rice only provide 0.6 grams of fiber (30, 31).

 Brown rice is also naturally gluten-free, making it a great carb option for a gluten-free diet.

 Research has linked several compounds in this grain to some impressive health benefits.